christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_system_design_architecture.md

 ### Running on Kubernetes

 - TODO only cover it in this section if I get a working prototype running
+- Helm Charts

 ### End-User APIs

+> This may be covered in previous sections

 #### Java API